 The Russia investigation and Donald Trump: a timeline from on-the-record sources (updated)

-To date, Special Counsel Robert Mueller’s investigation has swept up four members of Trump’s campaign, including three who have agreed to work with Mueller’s team as part of a plea deal.
+To date, Special Counsel Robert Mueller’s investigation has resulted in five former Trump aides agreeing to work with Mueller’s team under plea deals.
 Numerous Trump associates had contacts with Russian government officials or business people during the campaign and presidential transition.

 As the investigation has unfolded, the Trump team’s stories have changed, recollections have been refreshed and government officials have come forward with new assessments of the intelligence.